litestar-org/starlite-jwt/docs/index.md

 ## Contributing

-Starlite and all its official libraries is open to contributions big and small.
+Starlite and all its official libraries are open to contributions big and small.

 You can always [join our discord](https://discord.gg/X3FJqy8d2j) server or [join our Matrix](https://matrix.to/#/#starlitespace:matrix.org) space to discuss contributions and project